-Tras los Muros is not a collective or an organization, but a personal project.
+It is not an organization, but a personal photography project for Animal Liberation.

 The industry of animal exploitation has formidable power and, since they know the impact of images, what happens behind the walls of their farms, hatcheries, laboratories, slaughterhouses, etc. is kept carefully hidden from the consumer.

 Investigations held by many organisations during the last decades show a very different reality from the advertising campaigns that the industry usually launches.
 The impact that real images would have in society, and consequently in the industry, is such that the activists are being permanently pursued.
 In the US, where the animal rights movement has a long history, there are several laws born from the inside of the animal exploitation industry —like the AEPA, the AETA and the newly issued AG-GAG laws— which forbid filming and documenting what happens in these places to the point of considering these actions not only criminal, but also practices of "(eco) terrorism" .

 In the report published by Europol in 2011 Situation in the terrorist activity in the European Union: situation and trends there is a statement that draws much attention :